 A recent ruling by the Obama administration fueled the controversial abortion debate in California.
 The decision, handed down by the U.S. Department of Health and Human Services (HHS), is regarded as a win for abortion proponents, and a setback for pro-life advocates.

 So what are the major takeaways from this ruling, and how does it impact women’s health rights in California?
 Let’s take a look.

-On June 22, 2016, the Obama administration ruled that the state of California didn’t violate any religious freedom rights back in 2014, when lawmakers forced health insurance companies to provide abortion for workers.
+On June 22, 2016, the Obama administration ruled that the state of California didn’t violate any religious freedom rights back in 2014 when lawmakers forced health insurance companies to provide an abortion for workers.